-The peer review evaluation is organised on the basis of the principles set out in section 1 of these rules against the evaluation elements set out in the ERC Work Programme.
+The peer review evaluation established by the ERC Scientific Council for the main ERC frontier research grants is organised on the basis of the principles set out in section 1 of these rules against the sole evaluation criterion of excellence set out in the ERC Work Programme.

 Where a call specifies multiple-step evaluation procedure, only those proposals that pass the previous step, based on the evaluation procedure set out in the ERC Work Programme, shall go forward to the subsequent step.
-If the call is significantly oversubscribed, a limited set of evaluation elements may be used in the initial step(s) of the evaluation.
-In such case the applicants will be informed about the evaluation elements to be used in due time.
+If the call is significantly oversubscribed, a limited set of evaluation elements may be used in the initial step(s) of the evaluation43.
+In such case, the applicants will be informed about the evaluation elements to be used in due time.
 Evaluation panels may be split at any stage/step of the evaluation in case of high number of applications.

-In exceptional circumstances, and with the sole intention of facilitating the efficiency of the evaluation procedure, if an independent external expert is prevented from approving a report in the IT system, the ERCEA services may do so on the expert's behalf, subject to the agreement of the expert.
+In exceptional circumstances, and with the sole intention of facilitating the efficiency of the evaluation procedure, if an independent external expert is prevented from approving a report in the IT system44, the ERCEA services may do so on the expert's behalf, subject to the agreement of the expert.

-3.6.1 Organisation of the peer review evaluation
+3.6.1(1) Organisation of the peer review evaluation